 The most commonly prescribed drugs for alcohol withdrawal symptoms come from the benzodiazepine family of drugs, which are known for their anti-anxiety, muscle relaxant, and sedative effects.
 A publication from the National Institutes of Health notes that benzodiazepines are particularly effective in treating the seizure symptoms of alcohol withdrawal.

 Distributed under brand names like Valium or Ativan, benzodiazepines can be administered in the right doses and with knowledge of side effects and other drugs that might be in the patient’s systems.
-Psychology Today explains that benzodiazepines are usually prescribed for no more than three days, so as to ensure that the patient does not develop a dependence on those drugs.
+Benzodiazepines are usually prescribed for no more than three days, so as to ensure that the patient does not develop a dependence on those drugs.
 Home detoxing, on the other hand, will likely not take these provisions into consideration.

 Lastly, when patients are successfully cleansed of the physical dependence and craving for alcohol, they can start working with a psychotherapist to learn how to live without the need to drink all the time.
 Treatment methods like cognitive behavioral therapy can teach a patient how to approach stressful and tempting situations in more positive and healthier ways than reaching for a drink.
 Following that, aftercare support puts patients in touch with sobriety and accountability groups to help them stay abstinent once they leave the umbrella of formalized treatment.